CESNET/metacentrum-user-docs/docs/software/sw-list/beast.md

     -instances N -threads N

 where N is one less value than number of processors requested in PBS task.
+And also add

+    useThreads="true"

+attribute in the input file.

 **With BEAGLE**